akitogo/cbZUGFeRD/README.md

 - Fixes Icc profile error

 ### v1.1.2
-- Fixed font embedding for PDF/A compliance - fonts now properly embedded using `fontdirectory` attribute
+- Fixed font embedding for PDF/A compliance using `@font-face` with Flying Saucer-specific properties (`-fs-pdf-font-embed`, `-fs-pdf-font-encoding`)
+- Switched to Nimbus Sans (metric-compatible Helvetica clone) to avoid text overflow from wider fonts like DejaVu Sans
 - Updated documentation with correct font embedding instructions

 ### v1.1.1